SC House debates heartbeat abortion bill unlikely to pass

 But unlike efforts in other states, this ban has little chance of passing in 2019.

 A heartbeat typically can be detected around the sixth week of pregnancy, so early that many women aren’t yet aware they’re pregnant.

 Proponents of the bill say all life should be considered sacred once a heartbeat can be detected.

-Advocates on both sides are anticipating an extensive debate Wednesday.
+Advocates on both sides expect Wednesday’s debate to be extensive.
 Supporters will need a two-thirds vote from the House and the less conservative Senate ahead of a legislative deadline.